hdShang/arxiv-daily/docs/cs-CL/2025-05-04/papers/250502146v1-qimeng-xpiler-transcompiling-tensor-programs-for-deep-learning-syste.md

 ---
 layout: default
-title: QiMeng-Xpiler: Transcompiling Tensor Programs for Deep Learning Systems with a Neural-Symbolic Approach
+title: "QiMeng-Xpiler: Transcompiling Tensor Programs for Deep Learning Systems with a Neural-Symbolic Approach"
 ---

 # QiMeng-Xpiler: Transcompiling Tensor Programs for Deep Learning Systems with a Neural-Symbolic Approach